Patellar Tracking Disorder - Topic Overview

 tendons on the top and bottom and by

 ligaments on the sides.
-A layer of

-it glide along the groove at the end of your thighbone.
+cartilage lines the underside of the kneecap.
+This helps it glide along the groove in the thighbone.

 What causes patellar tracking disorder?

-patellar tracking disorder is usually caused by
+Patellar tracking disorder is usually caused by

 What are the symptoms?

-support your body weight.
+support your weight.

 How is patellar tracking disorder diagnosed?